-During the course of 2017, Middle Island has been undertaking verification, infill and extension drilling programmes with a view to progressively upgrading the Mineral Resource classifications and bringing the estimates into compliance with the 2012 Edition of the JORC Code.
-This work will continue in 2018.
+Since acquiring the Sandstone Project in 2016, Middle Island has been undertaking verification, infill and extension drilling programmes to progressively add Mineral Resources and upgrade previous Mineral Resource classifications into compliance with the 2012 Edition of the JORC Code.

 Governance and Internal Controls

 Middle Island Resources Limited has a firm policy to only utilise the services of external independent consultants to estimate Mineral Resources.
 The Company also has established practices and procedures to monitor the quality of data applied in Mineral Resource estimation, and to commission and oversee the work undertaken by external independent consultants.

 In all cases Mineral Resources are estimated and reported in accordance with the ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’ (the JORC Code).
 Mineral Resources reported in accordance with the 2004 Edition of the JORC Code were prepared by Snowden Mining Industry Consultants on behalf of Troy Resources NL, and are reported in the Troy Resources NL 2011 Annual Report.
 Mineral Resources reported in accordance with the 2012 Edition were prepared by Mr Brett Gossage of EGRM Consulting Pty Ltd and Mr Shaun Searle of Ashmore Advisory Pty Ltd on behalf of Middle Island Resources Limited.

 The Competent Persons in each case are Members of the Australasian Institute of Mining and Metallurgy (AusIMM) and qualify as a Competent Persons as defined in the JORC Code.